The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

-What We Love: Mad Man Knitting specializes in Knitting teddy bears and has created gorgeous patterns for knitted animals and bears.
+I Love: Mad Man Knitting specializes in Knitting teddy bears and gorgeous patterns for knitted animals and bears.
 Amigurumi yarn is often used in his designs.

 Knit Om by Becky Stewart

-What We Love: The e-newsletters that Becky creates are full of fascinating articles that focus of all sorts of knitting goodness and mindful.
-Her focus on knitting as a form of meditation and healing is very interesting.
+I Love: The e-newsletters that Becky creates are full of fascinating articles.
+Her focus on knitting as meditation and healing is interesting.
 I always look forward to receiving them.

 A Really Good Yarn by Julie